Intrapersonal Dynamics

 What experiences could have contributed to this?
 Insecurity often has roots in early experiences where you learned that some part of you was unacceptable.
 Maybe you were criticized, compared unfavorably to siblings, bullied, or neglected.
 The specific inadequacy you feel now might echo something you internalized then.

 Who benefits from my insecurity?
-Sometimes insecurity is externally reinforced by people who want you to feel inadequate: partners who undermine you to maintain control, friends who need you to be the “less successful” one, systems that profit from you feeling like you need to buy/change/fix yourself.
+Sometimes insecurity is externally reinforced by people who want you to feel inadequate: partners who undermine you to maintain control, friends who need you to be the “less successful” one, systems that profit from you feeling like you need to buy/change/fix yourself, religions that tell you something is fundamentally wrong with you.
 Recognizing when insecurity is being weaponized helps you separate legitimate assessment from manipulation.

 What standard am I holding myself to, and why?
 Insecurity thrives on impossible standards that you didn’t choose, don’t value, and potentially contradict each other.
 If you’re insecure about not being ambitious enough and not being present enough, those standards are in conflict.
+If you’re insecure about not being smart enough and not being relatable enough, those standards are in conflict.
 You can’t have both.
-Identifying which standards truly matter lets you discard the ones that don’t serve you.
+Identifying which standards truly matter, however difficult, lets you discard the ones that don’t serve you.
+See Can’t Have It All in Existential Navigation for more details.

 Strategy